-- 3.2 Participants should give their informed consent before any research is undertaken.
+3.2 Participants should give their informed consent before any research is undertaken.
 The researcher should make every effort to provide sufficient information about the purpose and methods of the study and make participants aware of any aspects of the research that might reasonably be expected to influence willingness to participate.
-This information should include details of the form in which the results of the study will be made available to them after taking part, i.e. whether they will be able to obtain individual results, or only a summary of the results of the study as a whole.
+This information should include details of the form in which the results of the study will be made available to them after taking part, i.e. whether they will be able to obtain individual results, or only a summary of the results of the study.
 If individual results are to be made available, this should be done cautiously, in a manner that takes account of any potential distress that may be caused (e.g. if the research relates to health problems or other sensitive issues).
-Potential participants should also be provided with details of how long the study will last, whether, and for how long, some or all of the information they provide may be stored for potential future If future research might occur, they should also be informed as to whether, or in what circumstances, they will be approached for consent and whether further ethical approval will be sought prior to its commencement.
-Researchers should also bear in mind their own qualifications or competence to give advice on the relevant issues, and should refer participants to appropriate sources of professional advice when necessary.
-If the nature of the research is such that fully informed consent is not possible, additional safeguards are required to protect the welfare; dignity and privacy of participants (see sections 3.5, 3.12 and 3.13). - 3.3 Consent may be written or verbal, and must be well-informed, voluntary and specific.
-Whichever form of consent is used, a record should be kept for audit purposes. - 3.4 In research with infants and children under the age of 16, informed consent should normally be obtained from their parents, defined as those holding "parental responsibility" for the child, including any other carer or local authority as specified in the Children Act 1989.
-Young people aged between 16 and 18, while not legally fully adult, are usually presumed to be competent to give consent in their own right.
-Children under 16 may be considered competent to give consent if they have sufficient intelligence and understanding of the proposed research (sometimes referred to as "Gillick Competence").
-Whether or not parental consent is a legal necessity, however, it is considered good practice to involve parents as much as possible unless it is not in the child's best interests to do so.
-Whether or not parental consent is being obtained, researchers should remember that children of all ages have the right to be informed, to express an opinion, and to influence any decisions about their participation in research, and that this process should be facilitated in a way that is appropriate for the age and understanding of the child.
-Reliance on the consent of a head teacher acting "in loco parentis" should be reserved for the least contentious or intrusive studies, or those that are indistinguishable from normal school activities.
-In particular, it should not be relied upon where there is the possibility of a child being identified from the study results, or where the study is personal or relates to sensitive issues.
-Even when head teacher consent is being obtained, it is still considered good practice to advise the parents of the fact that the study is being undertaken, and to offer the option of withdrawal.
+Potential participants should also be provided with details of how long the study will last, whether, and for how long, some or all the information they provide may be stored for potential future research.
+If future research might occur, they should also be informed as to whether, or in what circumstances, they will be approached for consent and whether further ethical approval will be sought prior to its commencement.
+Researchers should also bear in mind their own qualifications or competence to give advice on the relevant issues and should refer participants to appropriate sources of professional advice when necessary.
+If the nature of the research is such that fully informed consent is not possible, additional safeguards are required to protect the welfare; dignity and privacy of participants (see sections 3.5, 3.12 and 3.13).